matthizou/github-show-avatars/README.md

 # Github Show Avatars

+> Beware: You are going to see your colleagues' faces... even more."

 Github is **awesome**... and yet sometimes you wish for a cooler UX, especially compared to its little brother Bitbucket.
 Maybe you are used to look at the long lists of pull requests of your team, several times a day, and sometimes you are struggling to spot who created what - the small author text doesn't really stand out !

-Well, good news, You shall no longer put up with this awkwardness.
+Well, good news, You shall no longer put up with this.

 This userscript will display a **large avatar picture** in each row, in lists such as pull requests and issues.

-> The hell with the compact mode, I have a 27'' monitor after all !"
+> The hell with compact display, I have a 27'' monitor after all !"

 Doesn't it look better like this ?!